ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 ## Key Contributions

-Based on my understanding so far, there are 4 major contributions of this paper:
+Based on my understanding so far, there are 4 major contributions of this paper [1]:

 1. **Mitigating Mode Blur**: Propose a hierarchical latent structure within a VAE-based forecasting model to avoid "mode blur" problem, enabling clearer and more precise trajectory predictions.